 A formal request must be submitted in all cases for consideration of alterations or removal of specimens.
 Normally only accessioned specimens are considered at this level of request.
-A written proposal should be sent to the Section of Mammals for review and approval in advance of any visit.
+A written proposal should be sent to Mammals for review and approval in advance of any visit.
 The proposal should state the nature of the study and the research question(s) being addressed, the techniques that will be used in the study, the taxa that will be required, the number of individuals needed, and the exact nature and size of the sample requested.

 Proposals should indicate how many samples of material and from which taxa the applicant has available from his/her own field or laboratory efforts.
 Proposals should indicate whether any material may be available from other sources, especially frozen tissue collections or captive populations.

 Proposals for graduate student research must be co-signed by the graduate student’s major advisor.

 Proposals will be evaluated by curatorial and collection management staff with, in some cases, advice solicited from colleagues at other institutions.
 Because the intent is to facilitate quality research while conserving the specimens in the collection, the applicant should strive to 1) clearly show the purpose and merit of the research; 2) strongly justify the need for sampling specimens by using published and proven methodology backed up by appropriately cited literature in the proposal; 3) keep the amount of any sample required and the number of taxa to be sampled as small as possible; and 4) demonstrate the competence of the researchers and availability of institutional resources to complete the research project in a timely period.
 Requests should provide evidence that the investigators have experience with associated analytical procedures (e.g., PCR amplification and sequencing of DNA from museum skins), and that the proposed studies are likely to generate useable data.